Architecture Principles

 You are no longer building a feature.
 You are building distributed infrastructure.

-The Purpose of This Playbook
+The Purpose of These Principles

 These principles are not about style.
+They're about longevity.

 Software should survive:

-- New requirements
+- New requirements (the product will change)

-- New engineers
+- New engineers (the team will turn over)

-- New infrastructure
+- New infrastructure (the platform will evolve)

 The goal is not to build impressive systems.
+The goal is to build systems that still make sense when everything around them has changed.